khunspoonzi/yank/README.md

     yanker.read()
 ```

 The above script will initialize an instance of the yanker class defined previously, and then display an interactive console by calling its read method.
+Use this interactive console to navigate the tables in your database.

 </details>